 - Stressed out due to financial problems?

 If this sounds like you and you are experiencing some or all of the above, contact us today.

 How your situation can benefit from our solutions

 The consumer proposal is a process that helps you make arrangements to pay the majority or a partial amount of your unsecured debt through monthly payment over a specific time frame (up to a maximum of 5 years).

 Depending on how much debt you’ve accumulated, you may have the option to contact your creditors directly and discuss a lower interest rate or a repayment schedule that suits your situation.

 Debt consolidation gathers your debt into a single monthly repayment so that you can repay multiple creditors through one monthly payment.

 Under the Orderly Payment of Debt (OPD) program the court will consolidate your loans and pay your unsecured creditors on your behalf at an interest rate of 5% per annum in three or more years.

-The first thought people have when encountering financial difficulty is filing for bankruptcy.
-You may be interested to learn that there may be more suitable solutions to your situation that you may not yet have considered.
+The first thought people have when confronted with debt problems is filing forbankruptcy.
+There are of course many alternatives that may be more suitable for your situation.
 Together, we can work out a solution that's best for you.